PythBuster/savings_manager/README.md

 (in windows, run the .bat file)

-The savings manager into the docker will run on port 64000 and you will reach the servcie at: http://localhost:64000
+The savings manager into the docker will run on port 8001 and you will reach the service at: http://localhost:8001

 API documentation: http://localhost:64000/docs
 Code documentation: http://localhost:64000/sphinx